davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

-Whether you use Spring Session in a Spring Boot, {pivotal-gemfire-name}
-`ClientCache` application to connect to an standalone, externally managed cluster of {pivotal-gemfire-name} servers or to connect to a cluster of servers in a {pivotal-cloudcache-name} service instance managed by a {pivotal-cloudfoundry-name} environment, the setup is the same.
+Whether you use Spring Session in a Spring Boot, VMware GemFire `ClientCache` application to connect to an standalone, externally managed cluster of VMware GemFire servers or to connect to a cluster of servers in a {pivotal-cloudcache-name} service instance managed by a Tanzu Application Service environment, the setup is the same.

-Spring Session for {pivotal-gemfire-name} expects there to be a cache Region in the cluster that can store and manage (HTTP) session state when your Spring Boot application is a `ClientCache` application in the client/server topology.
+Spring Session for VMware GemFire expects there to be a cache Region in the cluster that can store and manage (HTTP) session state when your Spring Boot application is a `ClientCache` application in the client/server topology.